langchain-ai/langchain/templates/openai-functions-agent-core/README.md

 The following environment variables need to be set:

 Set the `OPENAI_API_KEY` environment variable to access the OpenAI models.

+Create a [`credentials.json`](https://developers.google.com/gmail/api/quickstart/python#authorize_credentials_for_a_desktop_application) file containing your OAuth client ID from Gmail.
+To customize authentication, see the [Customize Auth](#customize-auth) section below.

+_*Note:* The first time you run this app, it will force you to go through a user authentication flow_

 ## Usage